-AHRC awards are available to students in Archaeology and Classical Archaeology, but not in Archaeological Science, which is covered by NERC.
+AHRC awards are available to students in Archaeology and Classical Archaeology, but not in Archaeological Science, which is generally covered by NERC.
 They are provided through the block grant partnership scheme and administered within the university by the Humanities Division.
-Information is available from the Humanities website at http://www.humanities.ox.ac.uk/prospective students/graduates/ahrc There is no separate application form; all eligible applicants are considered provided they meet the late January deadline.
+There is no separate application form; all eligible applicants are considered provided they meet the late January deadline.